eotssa/eotssa.github.io/source/_posts/IT/Cisco Configuration Commands (Compiled).md

 //Advertise default-routes; assuming a default route is set up Router(config-router)# default-information originate       // this router will become a ASBR

-//Adjust Reference Bandwidth
-Router(config-router)# auto-cost reference-bandwidth [bandwidth in Mbps]

 //Passive Interface
 Router(config-router)# passive-interface [interface-name]
+//You can also enable passive-interfaces on ALL interfaces, and then select the non-passive ones Router(config-router)# no passive-interface INT-ID

-//Like EIGRP, can configure maximum paths and distance (AD value) Router(config-router)# maximum-paths [number] Router(config-if)# ip ospf cost [cost-value]
+//Like EIGRP, can configure maximum paths and distance (AD value) Router(config-router)# maximum-paths [number]

+//Adjust Reference Bandwidth; should be the same accross the entire OSPF network Router(config-router)# auto-cost reference-bandwidth [bandwidth in Mbps]

+//Configure cost on an interface; which takes priority over the auto-calculated cost Router(config-if)# ip ospf cost [cost-value]
+//OR, change the bandwidth, which changes the cost; bandwidth =/= SPEED ; NOT recommended Router(config-if)# bandwidth [kbps]

 //Verify Configurations
 Router# show ip protocols
 Router# show ip ospf neighbor
+Router# show ip ospf brief
 Router# show ip ospf interface
 Router# show ip route ospf
 Router# show ip ospf database